sasasavic82/mockingbird/README.md

 used as a stand-alone `cli` as well as part of a [Serverless] ecosystem by deploying it using `serverless framework`.

-The current version supports adding new simulation layers.
-Future version will allow for extension of existing layers through extnesion of `classes` and `interfaces`.

 Mockingbird is completely stateless, making it highly scalable.
 You can run it in one container or a thousand 🤓 Being *programmable* means that with every request, you simply supply the kinds of simulations you'd